 If you feel like your menstrual cycle needs some TLC, let’s work together!

-I’m Dr. Sam Bowen, a licensed naturopathic doctor practicing in the Vancouver area.
+Welcome!
+I’m Dr. Sam Bowen, a licensed naturopathic doctor offering virtual and in-person naturopathic care to residents of British Columbia.
 From a young age, I have always aspired to work in the field of health and medicine.
 Growing up on Salt Spring Island, BC, I developed a strong curiosity to better understand the various factors that influence our health.
 I truly believed that the path to optimal health was more complex than just treating our presenting symptoms.

 College of Naturopathic Physicians of British Columbia (CNPBC)